rbradwell/resourceAllocation/README.md

     1. Team Leader (TL)
     2. Operator (OP)

-In this instance only operators are considered currently, not Team Leaders.
+In this instance only Operators are considered currently, not Team Leaders.

 An OP is given a skill level for each workstation in their zone.
 A skill level can be in the range 0 – 5 – zero implying the operator cannot work at that station.

+ A workstation has 3 sessions per day i.e. 3 slots that operators may be assigned to.

  A workstation is given an ergonomic ranking of A, B, C.